NASA-AMMOS/aerie-docs/docs/command-expansion/template-expansion/introduction.md

 ```

 ## Configuration
-In order to use sequence templating instead of sequence rules (or "legacy" expansion), some configuration files need to be updated.
+In order to use sequence templates instead of the existing Typescript EDSL sequence expansion rules, you need to make a configuration change to your `aerie-ui` container.

 :::caution
-Sequence templating and legacy expansion are exclusive of each other.
-They cannot coexist in the same instance of AERIE.
+Sequence templating and EDSL rules are exclusive of each other.
+They cannot coexist in the same instance of Aerie.
 :::

 If you are running `aerie-ui` locally, then within the `aerie-ui` directory, navigate to `{aerie-ui path}/.env` and update the variable `PUBLIC_SEQUENCING_MODE` to `templating`, instead of its default (`legacy`).
-Then redeploy (or refresh) the server.
+Then restart the server process.

 If you are running `aerie` in docker, then within the `aerie` directory, navigate to `{aerie path}/docker-compose.yml`, and update the variable `PUBLIC_SEQUENCING_MODE` under the `aerie-ui` container's settings to `templating`, instead of its default (`legacy`).
 Then, redeploy the container.

 If you are accessing `aerie` remotely via an externally managed host, please reach out to that system's administrator about changing the deployment configuration.

-## Sequence Templates in AERIE
+## Sequence Templates in Aerie
 After having enabled sequence templates, you are ready to author your own templates and expand with them.
-Prior to doing so, however, it might be instructive to provide a brief discussion of how these templates work, and what they require (in terms of a command dictionary, mission models, and such).
+Prior to doing so, however, it might be instructive to provide a brief discussion of what these templates require and how they differ from Typescript expansion rules:

-Much like legacy expansion's rules, sequence templates require a mission model and some link to command dictionaries.
-This is so that sequence templates have access to (and can be linked to) activity types as well as any commands in the defined dictionaries.
+* Like Typescript rules, sequence templates must be associated with a [**mission model**](/mission-modeling/introduction) and **a command dictionary/dictionaries** (via a [**parcel**](/sequencing/editor/#parcel)), since they directly refer to activity types defined in the model, and commands in the dictionaries.

-That being said, sequence templates do _NOT_ make use of the notion of expansion sets, although the rule of one rule/template per activity type still remains.
-Therefore, the scope of a template is not expansion-set-wide, but rather mission-model-wide.
-Similarly, instead of associating a parcel with an expansion set, and then creating expansion rules within that set, with sequence templates we directly associate the parcel with the sequence template.
-In doing so, we assign to the sequence template a set of commands that it has access to.
+* Like Typescript rules, you should only define **one template per activity type** in your model.
+* Sequence templates **do not use [expansion sets](../../expansion-sets)** - instead they are *directly* associated with a mission model and a parcel, and their scope is mission-model-wide instead of expansion-set wide.

-Finally, while to associate legacy sequencing rules with simulation output from a plan one would need to select the expansion set to use, sequence templates are instead implicitly assigned to a plan (and its simulation outputs) based on the mission model.
-Any plan using a given model will always have the same sequence templates associated with it, as a result.
+* As a result, instead of explicitly assigning an expansion set to a plan, sequence templates are **implicitly assigned to a plan** (and its simulation outputs) based on the **mission model**.
+Any plan using a given model will have the same sequence templates associated with it.

-That being said, anything as far as sequence or sequence filter creation is the same across both the legacy and templating expansion systems.
+All other concepts related to sequences and sequence filter creation are the same in both systems.